-The Steering Committee prioritises, champions and oversees the implementation of Animalplan activities, and provides updates to Animal Health Australia's (AHA) Members' Forum, the Animal Health Committee (AHC), and the National Biosecurity Committee (NBC).
-This includes promoting industry and government engagement, and engagement with other stakeholders through events like the Animalplan webinar series.
+The Steering Committee prioritises and champions Animalplan activities and provides updates to Animal Health Australia's (AHA) Members' Forum, the Animal Health Committee (AHC), and the National Biosecurity Committee (NBC).
+This includes promoting industry and government engagement, and engagement with other stakeholders through events such as the Animalplan webinar series.

-This report provides an overview of the progress of projects being undertaken across stakeholder groups, that align to the Animalplan objectives and activities.
+This report provides an overview on the progress of projects being undertaken across stakeholder groups that align to the Animalplan objectives and activities.